jhawthorn/vernier/README.md

 #### Block of code

-Record a flamegraph of all **retained** allocations from loading `irb`.
+Record a flamegraph of all **retained** allocations from loading `irb`:

 ```
 ruby -r vernier -e 'Vernier.trace_retained(out: "irb_profile.json") { require "irb" }'
 ```

+> [!NOTE]
-Retained-memory flamegraphs must be interpreted a little differently than a typical profiling flamegraph.
+> Retained-memory flamegraphs must be interpreted a little differently than a typical profiling flamegraph.
 In a retained-memory flamegraph, the x-axis represents a proportion of memory in bytes,  _not time or samples_ The topmost boxes on the y-axis represent the retained objects, with their stacktrace below; their width represents the percentage of overall retained memory each object occupies.

 ### Options